insights

 • Utilizing behavioral change techniques

-Research has found that men may develop positive coping strategies after utilizing mental health services by gaining a greater personal awareness during the recovery process, which may lead to a new perspective.2 Engagement strategies utilizing brochures and documentaries also have demonstrated significant improvements in help-seeking.4 Furthermore, psychoeducational materials may help men understand their current difficulties and the possible long-term outcomes of mental health conditions.4 Tangible, solution-focused approaches have been reported to be effective for changing other behaviors, such as increasing physical activity and adhering to a healthy diet.4,10
+A 2020 observational study found that men may develop positive coping strategies after utilizing mental health services by gaining a greater personal awareness during the recovery process, which may lead to a new perspective.2 According to a 2019 systematic review, engagement strategies utilizing brochures and documentaries have demonstrated significant improvements in help-seeking, and psychoeducational materials may also help men understand their current difficulties as well as the possible long-term outcomes of mental health conditions.5

 The functional medicine model emphasizes a multi-pronged approach to health and wellness, engaging patients in a deep therapeutic partnership that can help the clinician identify and unravel the root cause of mental illness.
 Functional medicine clinicians educate patients about lifestyle interventions that can have a profound impact on mental health and quality of life.
 IFM has created a number of handouts for clinician and patient use, as well as other resources that can help the patient cope, manage, and navigate a path to recovery.
 Patient handouts can be found in the IFM Toolkit, including the following: